 Use this section to show them why you are best for the job.
 Include testimonials of satisfied clients of yours.
 Mention awards or accreditation to foster your chances of landing the job.

 Ha!
 This is where things get a little tricky.
-You night not want to under or over-price your products and services at this crucial stage.
+You might not want to under or over-price your products and services at this crucial stage.

-You can include an optional pricing fee is you will give your client a few
+You can include an optional pricing fee if you will give your client a few

 This is more like a contract.
 All contracts have this section.